emmahearne/remotesensingindependentproject/IndependentProject.md

 -   Question 1: Do we see evidence of "fishing the line" in marine reserves in the Philippines?
 -   Question 2: How does the amount of boats that are "fishing the line" vary between marine reserves of differing rates of success?
--   Question 3: Can we use evidence of "fishing the line" through satellite imagery as a rough determinant of success rates of specific marine reserves?
+-   Question 3: Can we use evidence of "fishing the line" through satellite imagery as a rough determinant of success rates of specific marine reserves? (artisinal and subsistence fisheries, could be a particularly good management tool for community managed marine reserves)

 Introduction
 ------------